 Students who fail to achieve and maintain the nursing program Grade Requirements will be dismissed from the program.
 Grades of "Incomplete" must be resolved prior to the start of the next quarter to enable the student to remain in the program.
 In the event that a nursing student fails a nursing core or support course, they will be dismissed from the program.
+Academic failure results in retaking both NURS and PHARM courses, as they are integral to student's success in context and math.
 Students may also be dismissed from the program for violations of ethical, legal, or safety standards of the profession when these violations are such that they could result in actual or potential harm to an individual.
-(See Program Attendance, Participation and Performance Tool-Nursing Handbook page 47).
+(See Program Attendance, Participation and Performance Tool-Nursing Handbook page 55).